Pharmaceutical Marketing Strategies

 Note 2: LinkedIn’s advertising policies state, “Even if legal in the applicable jurisdiction, LinkedIn does not allow ads related to prescription pharmaceuticals, drugs or any related products or services.
 Ads that promote illegal drugs, highs, herbal medicines and treatments, psychoactive effects of substances, or aids to pass drug tests are all prohibited.”

 Most patients will now use search engines to find information or solutions relating to drugs, treatment, disease, or other issues.
-If companies can provide precise and efficient answers to these search queries, this will inevitably impact sales and revenue.
+If pharma companies can provide precise and efficient answers to these search queries (as part of their marketing efforts), this will inevitably impact sales and revenue.

 Note: Google has a fairly specific list of guidelines for healthcare and medicine advertising.
 Google only allows prescription drugs to be advertised in three countries.
 Prescription drug ads are only eligible for display in Canada, New Zealand, and the United States.